Fearlessness: Our Key 2020 Strategy

 Here are a few ways we’re putting fearlessness at the center of our work this year:

-- At this year’s Colorado Health Symposium, we’re tackling the impact of race and national origin on health.
+- At this year’s Colorado Health Symposium: Bridging Ethnicity, Cultural Identity and Health, we’re tackling the impact of race and national origin on health.
 In past years, we’ve explored how racism has affected the health of Black communities, the conditions that support and erode mental health, and the connection between housing and health.
 Now, we’ll learn how people from Colorado’s refugee, immigrant and Native American communities pursue health.
 We’ll dig into the role that history, policy and culture play in their health, and we’ll experience treasured ceremonies, traditions, food, art, music and more from these communities.

 - We’re launching another public opinion poll, and hope to continue it annually as a form of listening.
 This is a huge opportunity for us to create a trusted and accurate reflection of the opinions and priorities of Coloradans on a variety of health equity policy issues.
 It’s also a critical pathway to support advocacy needs and infuse these learnings into local, state and federal policy.
 This comes after a year of unprecedented threats to the health of Coloradans and our boldest set of policy priorities in a while.